 This hypothetical ‘Type III’ society could probably support many quintillions across a vast galactic empire but at a much, much lower quality of life and with far less unity of purpose.
 We can’t really fathom this system requiring such restraint based on our experiences of how society functions, having just emerged from a incredibly chaotic and fractured period of history that has had us violently competing against one other.
-Now we live in a egotistic age where we indiscriminately waste resources for the sake of convenience.
+Currently, we live in a egotistic age where we indiscriminately waste resources for the sake of convenience.

 We are not anywhere near this line of thinking.
-Our philosophy of growth and expansion In theory could continue until there is not enough energy contained in the universe to sustain us.
+Our philosophy of growth and expansion, in theory could continue until there is not enough energy contained in the universe to sustain us.
 Let that sink in for a moment, yes I know that is impossible to comprehend the sheer number of people and colonised worlds, but realise that this is currently our model of civilisation.
 It is important to remember we live in the shadow of Empire, a word whose origin dates back to the 14th Century from old French and before that, Latin.
 A time when Empire was the model of the age for economic, technological and political evolution.

 That is why I purpose the D’Angelo Scale.
 A new ideology to mark a civilisations growth milestones: